VRCWizard/TTS-Voice-Wizard-Docs/docs/getting-started/TextInVRChat.md

 ![image](https://cdn.discordapp.com/attachments/1122474716448444537/1122591889661624441/686b23ca-95c7-476b-18ac-372022b052c6.gif)

 ### OSC Debug shows parameters (SOLUTION TO MOST CASES)
-- If the OSC debug shows parameters then the rest of these steps should work for you.
+1. Make sure OSC is enabled in the VRChat radial menu

+2. If you just added something OSC related to your avatar or are trying to use the VRChat chatbox for the first time you may run into this issues.
+Parameters may appear to be updating in the osc debug but not on your avatar / the chatbox.

-- If Chatbox is not working try resetting the OSC folder by clicking the **Reset Config** button from the VRChat radial menu next to **Enable OSC**
+3. If OSC is not working try resetting the OSC folder by clicking the Reset Config button from the VRChat radial menu next to Enable OSC

-    - After turning on OSC for the first time you may need to restart VRChat for it to work properly.
+4. After turning on OSC for the first time you may need to restart VRChat for it to work properly so try that next!

-- If you did this and the text still does not appear then you must go to %appdata%..\LocalLow\VRChat and delete the OSC folder
+5. If you did this and the text still does not appear then you must go to %appdata%..\LocalLow\VRChat and delete the OSC folder

     - Closing VRChat, deleting the OSC folder, then restarting VRChat is the proper order of operations
-- If you did all this and you still see no text in VRChat from the chatbox you may need to restart your computer
+6. If you did all this and you still your avatar parameters changing / chatbox appearing you may need to restart your computer

-- If you are still having trouble, make a help post in the [Discord Server](https://discord.gg/YjgR9SWPnW)
+7. If you are still having trouble, make a help post in the [TTS Voice Wizard Discord Server](https://discord.gg/YjgR9SWPnW)

+Location of VRChat OSC Folder
 <img src="https://user-images.githubusercontent.com/101527472/189431265-c3005a90-8f0b-49b9-88b6-3300f4e4a465.png" width="800" height="400" />

 ### OSC Debug Empty